Fort Erie websites, built by someone who lives here

 • One person, not a queue.
 You hire me, you get me.
 Not an account manager who hands you off to a developer who hands you off to a junior on the other side of the planet.

-What I build for Niagara businesses
+What I build for Fort Erie businesses

 Every site I build is WordPress.
 It is the platform I have used professionally since 2007, it is the platform the rest of the web runs on, and it is the platform you can hire any other developer to maintain if something ever happens to me.
 That last part matters.
 I will not build you something you can only get serviced by me.